 All too frequently people never considered fencing laws before putting up a fence.
 In fact most laws about putting up a fence seem rather absurd.
 However there are quite a number of laws that a wise person would give thought to.

 The most common mistake is the believed idea about the height of the fence.
-People searching through the internet would find the maximum height to be two meters, however, what they fail to realise is that the most important details have been missed out.
+People searching through the internet would find the maximum height to be two meters except where it adjoins a road or footpath.
+In this case the height is restricted to 1 metre.
+However, what they fail to realise is that the most important details have been missed out.
 The maximum height of garden fencing is ‘two meters without planning permission’.
 So technically, a person can put up a fence as high as they want with proper planning permission.

 This can get somewhat tricky.
 For instance, fences that are lower in height than two meters do not need planning permission, but if a fence is two meters high, permission would be needed to put up a trellis on top of it, as a trellis further heightens your fence.
 In fact anything higher than two meters other than plants or shrubs could be problematic.
 Anything additional above two meters of fencing would require proper permission.